This disease is caused by a poor blood supply to the upper growth plate of the thighbone near the hip joint.

 Physical therapy Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
 It can improve joint and muscle function, helping... read more is used to keep the muscles from tightening up and wasting away.

-If a child is over age 6 and has moderate or severe bone destruction, surgery may be helpful.
+If a child is over 6 years of age and has moderate or severe bone destruction, surgery may be helpful.

 Even without treatment, Legg-Calvé-Perthes disease usually gets better, but it takes longer, usually 2 to 3 years, and there is an increased risk of hip arthritis developing later in life.